 At Brit + Co, I edited trending news stories as they come in.
 I worked with a team of freelance writers to cover topics from food news to culture to politics.

 At HelloGiggles, I edited personal essays, worked with a roster of talented freelance writers, and wrote trending news stories that garnered an average of 600k views weekly.

 September 2015 — March 2016

-As an App Curator, I find engaging content across social media platforms for a variety of verticals to package and share with the Bustle audience.
-This position requires that I understand the audience well, and that I write headlines they’ll want to click.
+As an App Curator, I found engaging content across social media platforms for a variety of verticals to package and share with the Bustle audience.
+This position required that I understood the audience well, and that I created they’d enjoy and respond well to.

 Jan 2015 — Present